-Weekly tutorials cover a range of clinical, legislative and over the counter topics designed, not only to prepare the interns for their exams, but became competent pharmacists.
+Weekly tutorials cover a range of clinical, legislative and over the counter topics.
+These are designed not only to prepare the interns for their exams, but became competent pharmacists.
 Prior to the final oral exam, several practice exams are conducted under exam conditions.

 The Pharmacy Interns are allocated their own individual mentor, usually a pharmacist who has completed their intern year within the last 2 years.
 Interns are expected to be enthusiastic, hardworking and willing to engage with the Western Health Intern Program and Western Health core values.

-We accept interns enrolled in either the Monash or PSA intern training programs although the Monash University Intern Foundation Program is highly recommended.
+We accept interns enrolled only in the Monash intern training programs although the Monash University Intern Foundation Program is highly recommended.

 7 total (5 DHHS funded, 2 hospital funded)